-Globally, businesses produce a staggering number of invoices: a 2019 Billentis report on the state of e-invoicing puts the current total at 550 billion invoices per year.
-In a 2018 survey, Levvel found that 36% of invoices are submitted in paper format, which means 352 billion invoices are received electronically1, primarily in Portable Document Format (PDF).
-And we can safely assume that most accounts payable (AP) teams are scanning paper invoices so they process them.
+In 2018, a Levvel survey found that 36% of invoices are submitted in paper format.
+This means 352 billion invoices are received electronically1, primarily in portable document format (PDF).
+We can safely assume that most accounts payable (AP) teams are scanning paper invoices as they process those PDFs.

 A brief history of the PDF